 Genre: Experimental Classical

-Déserts is quite possibly Varèse’s greatest work, the middle ground between his early post-Stravinsky period (Amériques, 1927) and his final electronic diaspora in 1958 (Poème Électronique).
+Déserts is quite possibly Edgard Varèse’s greatest work, the middle ground between his early post-Stravinsky period (Amériques, 1927) and his final electronic diaspora in 1958 (Poème Électronique).
 Though he composed relatively little, his influence is immeasurable.
 Here he alternates Kontra-Punkte orchestral serialism with industrial electronic noise, the result of which creates a disconcerting and often harrowing effect.
-In fact, Stockhausen can’t even compare.
+Not even Karlheinz Stockhausen can compare.

 Tuba Concerto in F minor